 The versatility of cocktails feeds into the many National Cocktail Day celebration options.
 If you’re looking for a way to celebrate, some options include:

-- Going out to grab cocktails with friends
+- Going out to grab cocktails with friends, and enjoying different gin brands

 - Mixing up your own cocktails at home (some popular cocktails with fun cocktail ingredients are a good starting place)

-- Watching a movie about cocktails while you sip on a drink
+- Watching a movie about cocktails while you sip on a drink-wine movies will also do the trick.

 - Making some mocktails (if alcohol isn’t your thing)